-Monday-Tuesday in A Nous Paris, Jerome Berger reviewed and gave 3/5 dots to Le Cette, coordinates in the 14th given before and Philippe Toinard gave 3/5 to the previously mentioned Les Climats in the 7th.
+Monday-Tuesday in A Nous Paris, Jerome Berger reviewed and gave 3.5 dots to the previously mentioned Alan Geaam in the 16th.

 In Le Fooding, they reviewed a wine bar in Nice.

 Wednesday, in Figaroscope, Emmanuel Rubin reviewed his 5 new places: giving 2/5 hearts to 4 of them: the Mexican Bocamexa in the 10th; and three French places: the tea salon Senoble Famille Gourmande, 11, rue des Petits-Champs in the 2nd, 01.42.21.94.19, open 8-8, costing 12-18 E for breakfast, 24 E for brunch and 30-45 a la carte for items such as toast with chevre, mushroom omelette and white cheese cake; the previously mentioned Café Jamin in the 16th; and a tapas and bio wine place – Food, where for 25-30 E one has three plates of items such as sweet potato soup, tataki of beef and parmesan macaroon.
 Getting one heart only was the Italian Atelier Fratelli in the 20th.

 In his Hache Menu, he reviewed the Italian trattoria Noto in the 8th to which he says you should Allegro presissimo.

 The Dossier by Alice Bosio, Colette Monsat and Hugo de Saint-Phalle at Figaroscope, covered the new Italian restaurants in Paris.